Cleaning Natural Stone Tiles

 It’s important to know that sealing will not prevent etching or stains (sealing is not bullet-proof).
 Because of this many companies will tell you that travertine is not the best stone for kitchen and bathroom counters.
 If you do use travertine for counters, make sure to place your items on a decorative mirror or tray in the bathroom and coasters on kitchen counters to avoid glass rings from etching the stone.

 Cleaning travertine with a sponge or soft cloth and hot water is generally all that is needed on a daily basis.
-Dust mopping floors with a dry, clean, non-treated mop is recommended for regular use.
-If something more is needed, mix:

-• 1 tablespoon Murphy’s Original Oil Soap
+• Mix 1 gallon of warm water with 1 tablespoon of Murphy’s Original Oil Soap.

 Remove Dirt, Grime and Soap Scum from Travertine Tiles